hpc-cofc/documentation/README.md

 We recently purchased a new Linux cluster that will be in full operation in late April 2019.
 Faculty and staff can request accounts by emailing [hpc@cofc.edu](mailto:hpc@cofc.edu) or filling out a [service request](https://cofc.teamdynamix.com/TDClient/Requests/ServiceDet?ID=35085).
 Students are eligible for accounts upon endorsement or sponsorship by their faculty/staff mentor.

-The new cluster will be composed of
+The new cluster is composed of
 - **10 compute nodes** each with 2x 20-core 2.4GHz Intel Xeon Skylake CPUs, 192GB of memory and 480GB of local storage,
 - **1 large memory compute node** with 4x 20-core 2.4GHz  Intel Xeon Skylake CPUs, 1.5TB of memory and 960GB of local storage,
 - **2 GPU-containing nodes** each with 2x 12-core 2.6GHz Intel Xeon Skylake CPUs, 1 NVIDIA Tesla V100 GPU, 192GB of RAM and 480GB local storage,
 - **1 login and visualization node** with 2x 12-core 24 2.4GHz Intel Xeon Skylake CPUs, 1 NVIDIA Quadro P4000 GPU, 192GB of RAM and 480GB local storage,
 - **512TB globally-shared storage**,
 - **38TB globally-shared NVMe SSD-based fast scratch storage**,
-- **All interconnected with EDR Infiniband fabric**
+- **All interconnected with 100Gbps Mellanox EDR InfiniBand fabric**

-It will run an **OpenHPC** software stack composed of CentOS 7.6 with Warewulf for management and provisioning, and **SLURM** as the scheduler.
-It will have all the necessary **general as well as subject-specific software libraries and compilers** to ensure that users' software compiles and runs optimally on the cluster.
+It runs an **OpenHPC** software stack composed of CentOS 7.6 with WareWulf for management and provisioning, and **SLURM** as the scheduler.
+It has all the necessary **general as well as subject-specific software libraries and compilers** to ensure that users' software compiles and runs optimally on the cluster.

 In total, the cluster can do **51 TeraFLOPS** (trillions of floating point operations per second).
 We will provide benchmarks based on standard High Performance LINPACK (HPL) at some point.